-As the filter plugs and restriction increases, a red indicator will appear in a window on the indicator.
-When red appears, the air filter should be replaced.
+As the filter plugs and restriction increases, a red indicator appears in a window on the indicator.
+When the indicator turns on, the air filter should be replaced.
 The indicator can be reset by pressing the button at the end of the indicator.